MysteryPancake/Houdini-Fun/README.md

 }
 ```

-I tried using PolyCut to cut them, but it doesn't cut all the connections.
+I tried using PolyCut, but it doesn't cut all connections.
 Convert Line and Split Points seems to work though.

 <img src="./images/cycle_detection.png?raw=true" height="400">